gokberkkocak/lofigirl/README.md

 Both LastFM and ListenBrainz are optional.
 You can use one or both depending however you want.

+## Security

 LastFM username and password only used once to receive the ```session_key``` and they are not stored.
 Only LastFM session_key and ListenBrainz token are stored on server side which can be seen in the [server table schema](migrations/20210525000135_table.sql).

+Token exchange and lastfm session key retrival is done by AES256-GCM encryption however, the pre-compiled binaries and docker images will be using the default hard-coded key in the source code that, it's not 100% secure.
+If you are worried that someone may know that you are using this application and find the key from here, change the [ENCRYPTION_KEY_BASE64](./lofigirl_shared_common/src/lib.rs) on rust side and [aesKey](./lofigirl_flutter_client/lib/security.dart) on flutter side with your own key.
+The key needs the same matching and should be 44 bytes base64 - i.e. encoded from 32 bytes string/data hence 256 bits key.

 ## Usage